JimRoepcke/RCSTableKit/README.txt

-Remember to copy the .xib files into your application project
+Remember to include the .xib files in your application project